 So, on June 2nd 1953 at 11 o’clock all over the country people settled down in front of their television sets.
-These sets were, compared to the present day ones, quite primitive.
+Compared to the present day ones, these sets were quite primitive.
 The pictures were black and white, as colour-sets were not available then, and the tiny 14-inch screen was the most popular size.

 The queen arrived at Westminster Abbey looking radiant, but there was a problem in the Abbey.
 The carpet!

 The carpet in the Abbey had been laid with pile running the wrong way, which meant that the queen’s robes had trouble gliding easily over the carpet pile.
 The metal fringe on the queen’s golden mantel caught in the pile of the carpet, and clawed her back when she tried to move forward.
 The queen had to tell the Archbishop of Canterbury, ‘Get me started’.